dejurin/crypto-converter-widget/README.md

 [![WordPress Plugin Version](https://img.shields.io/wordpress/plugin/v/crypto-converter-widget?label=WordPress&logo=wordpress)](https://wordpress.org/plugins/crypto-converter-widget/)

-The __[Crypto Converter Widget](https://co-w.io)__ is a secure, fast, and fully customizable JavaScript widget for real-time cryptocurrency and fiat currency conversion.
-Lightweight (≈80.0 kB), dependency-free, and hosted via CDN, it ensures reliable performance on any website without cryptojacking risks or the need for API keys.
-Supporting ≈3,313 cryptocurrencies, ≈170 fiat currencies, tokens, blockchains, and commodities, it features real-time ⚡ streaming price updates, SSL security, and flexible design customization.
-Completely free and ready for instant integration as an Exchange Rate tool or Currency Converter.
+The __[Crypto Converter Widget](https://co-w.io)__ is a secure, lightweight (≈80 kB), dependency‑free JavaScript widget—hosted via CDN with SSL—to deliver real‑time ⚡ streaming price updates for cryptocurrencies (≈3 313), fiat currencies (≈170), tokens, blockchains and commodities.
+It requires no API key and protects against cryptojacking by offloading data processing to a secure third‑party server.
+With four layers of public data providers and automatic fallback, built‑in caching minimizes network requests and keeps your page fast and responsive.
+Featuring flexible settings, background gradient and dark‑theme support, plus SEO‑friendly markup, it integrates instantly as an Exchange Rates tool or Currency Converter—completely free and maintenance‑free.

 ---